MicrosoftDocs/azure-docs/articles/azure-signalr/signalr-howto-configure-application-firewall.md

    **Key point**: The rule applies to all claims with a certain claim name.
 The connection count aggregation is on the same claim (including claim name and claim value).
 The *ThrottleByUserIdRule* is a special case of this rule, applying to all connections with the userIdentity claim.

- ### Best Practice
-  #### Avoid using too aggressive maxCount
+>    ### Avoid using too aggressive maxCount

-  Client connections may close without completing the tcp handshake.
+>    Client connections may close without completing the tcp handshake.
 SignalR service can't detect those "half-closed" connections immediately.
 The connection is taken as active until the heartbeat failure.
 Therefore, aggressive throttling strategies might unexpectedly throttle clients.
 A smoother approach is to **leave some buffer** for the connection count, for example: double the *maxCount*.